bakayolo/proxless/README.md

 ## In 1 minute

 Proxless is a simple proxy written in golang and consume a minimum of resources.
-You don't need to run anything other than the proxless deployment.
+You don't need to run anything other than proxless and redis deployments and it will not modify your existing resources.

 Proxless looks for the services in the cluster that have a specific annotation and scale up and down their associated deployment.